 Castor oil has been used for decades as a natural laxative.
 A 2011 study showed that it decreased symptoms of constipation.
 Measures to determine this included decreased straining during a bowel movement, softening stool, and improving on feelings of completion of evacuation (25).

-17Olive oil is another natural colon cleanse mechanisms that may encourage good digestive health.
+17Olive oil is another natural colon cleanse that may encourage good digestive health.
 A 2009 study even found a polyethylene glycol-electrolyte lavage solution to be more effective when olive oil was added into the equation (27).

 Certain herbal teas, containing ginger or cayenne, may help alleviate digestive problems and provide anti constipation effects.
 Some individuals also do colon cleanses using these herbal teas.
 However, more studies are needed to define and refine their exact effects and uses.